duviduduvid/AdvancedTraining/README.md

 # AdvancedTraining

-This repository contain scripts and files for the CA Identity Suite Advanced Training (Aug 2018).
+This repository contains scripts and files for the CA Identity Suite Advanced Training (Aug 2018).